steeling/controller-runtime-exercise/README.md

 1. A ReconcileRequest only has the `NamespacedName`.
 How do you get the full object?
 Is this object cached, or result in an API call to the k8s master?

 1. What metrics does the controller runtime emit?
 Describe what some of those metrics represent

+1. What is leader election, and when would you use it?